 - Hold conference calls with their program’s participants

-- Conduct a “dry run” of the program prior to its presentation at the conference
+- Conduct a virtual “run-through” of the program prior to its presentation at the conference

 Your AMPC liaison will assist with this, as well as help you meet planning deadlines.
 Take advantage of this person’s availability, especially if and when questions or problems arise.
 AMPC members understand that coordinating a program can be challenging, and are available to help.
-If your liaison is unavailable, you can always contact AMPC Chair Katie Brown at 843.377.2432, or Heidi Letzmann at AALL Headquarters at 312.205.8014.
+If your liaison is unavailable, you can always contact AMPC Chair Joe Lawson, or Heidi Letzmann at AALL Headquarters.

 At the Meeting & Troubleshooting